 - Scorpio's traditional ruler was Mars instead of Pluto.

 - Pisces' traditional ruler was Jupiter instead of Neptune.

 Scorpio, Pisces, and Aquarius are considered the three magical signs.
 They all think there is more to life than what is known.
 All three conspire to find ways to beat death.
 Scorpio welcomes death, and even celebrates it.
 Aquarius is searching for a way into the afterlife.
 Pisces is willing to sacrifice herself and has faith that there is more to the big picture.
 Pisces believes in resurrection.

 Aquarius is the future-forward zodiac.
 The sign thinks outside the box, and many Aquarius types come to the conclusion that life doesn't entirely end when you die.
 There is more beyond the door.

 The sign is associated with liberation.
-It's also the sign of rebellions and the fight for benevolence.
+It’s also the sign of rebellions and utopias.
 Uranus governs the shifts in our future.
-It influences the emergence of new worlds, it shapes revolutions, and in some cases inspire dictators.
+It influences the emergence of new worlds, shapes revolutions, and in some cases inspires dictators.

-It's real purpose is to connect Earth to a higher purpose.
-Earth is part of the bigger picture of a universe connected to a god of energy, whose extension of himself is a paradise (which was the Roman way of thinking).
+The planet’s purpose in astrology is to connect Earth to a higher purpose.
+Earth is only a small tiny dot compared to the universe.
+Uranus’ job is to help Earth connect to a god of energy, whose extension of himself is a paradise (which was the Roman way of thinking).

 The planet also rules science and inventions.
 The planet helps us evolve and become more aware of our reality.
 When we look at Uranus in a natal chart, we're looking at how the future, breakthroughs, and justice influence a person.
 If you have a lot of Aquarius in your chart, then you have a lot of these qualities, especially if Aquarius is in your Sun sign or Uranus sign.